n0vad3v/check-non-member-forks/README.md

 Normally, when you leave an Organization, your forks from the Org private repo will be deleted, while GitHub has made a mistake that the private fork might not be removed.

-This script is used to check all the repos for forks made by non-Org members.
+This script is used to check all the repos for forks made by non-Org members, using GitHub's GraphQL API.

 ## Usage